-- 11.1 Assessment of the evidence provided for the IBMS Clinical Scientist Certificate of Attainment (Experiential Route) will be carried out by peer review: an assessment panel comprising a clinical scientist who will act as the designated lead, a biomedical scientist (both of these specific to the specialty) and a lay representative. - 11.2 Each assessor will be appointed the IBMS and all will have undergone IBMS training to be assessors for the IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio. - 11.3 There are two parts to the assessment. - 11.4 Part One: Each member of the assessment panel will be sent a copy of the candidate's IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio mapping document, and a Part One assessment report form. - 11.5 Each member will determine, on a case by case basis, whether the evidence mapped by the candidate to the IBMS Clinical Scientist Certificate of Attainment

-Experiential Portfolio is at the level required to meet the HCPC standards of proficiency for Clinical Scientists.
+- 11.1.
+Assessment of the evidence provided for the IBMS Clinical Scientist Certificate of Attainment (Experiential Route) will be carried out by peer review: an assessment panel comprising a clinical scientist who will act as the designated lead, a biomedical scientist (both of these specific to the specialty) and a lay representative. - 11.2.
+Each assessor will be appointed by the IBMS and all will have undergone IBMS training to be assessors for the IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio. - 11.3.
+There are two parts to the assessment. - 11.4.
+Part One: Each member of the assessment panel will receive copy of the candidate's IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio mapping document, and a Part One assessment report form. - 11.5.
+Each member will determine, on a case by case basis, whether the evidence mapped by the candidate to the IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio is at the level required to meet the HCPC standards of proficiency for Clinical Scientists.
 They will confirm this for each standard of proficiency.
 A final collated report will be agreed by the assessors indicating whether or not there is sufficient evidence to initially confirm the standards of proficiency have been met.
-This collated report will make a recommendation whether or not the candidate should proceed to Part Two based on the following outcomes:

-- Outcome 1: Candidate has met all of the requirements for mapping evidence against the IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio and may proceed to Part Two; - Outcome 2: Candidate has partially met the requirements for mapping evidence against the IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio and is required to submit further evidence to address specific standards of proficiency before they proceed to Part Two;
+This collated report will make a recommendation whether or not the candidate should proceed to Part Two based on the following outcomes: - Outcome 1: Candidate has met all of the requirements for mapping evidence against the IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio and may proceed to Part Two - Outcome 2: Candidate has partially met the requirements for mapping evidence against the IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio and is required to submit further evidence to address specific standards of proficiency before they proceed to Part Two that would be suitable to demonstrate the standard has been met.

-As candidates must have already completed their training before being accepted onto the programme they will be advised that evidence must relate to prior learning and development and must not be generated from additional training that has taken place since they were admitted to the programme.
-They will also be advised on the possible sources of evidence specific for the standard that would be suitable to demonstrate the standard has been met.
 Candidates will be allowed a maximum of 6 months to submit further evidence.
 Only the standards requiring additional evidence will be reassessed.
 If the evidence submitted by the candidate is insufficient further advice will provided and the candidate will have a further 3 months to provide suitable evidence.
 Following this stage either outcome 1 or outcome 3 of the portfolio assessment will apply.

+As candidates must have already completed their training before being accepted onto the programme they will be advised that evidence must relate to prior learning and development and must not be generated from additional training that has taken place since they were admitted to the programme.
+They will also be advised on the possible sources of evidence specific for the standard